akseidel/pywordletool/README.md

 !['Verbose Window Top Image'](InfoImages/PYWTVerboseGrpsTop.png)

-### Groupdrilling
+### Groups Driller

 !['Group Drilling Main Window Image'](InfoImages/PYWTGroupDrillingMain.png)

-* **Groupdrilling.py** is a utility that performs a groups analysis using the list, small and large vocabulary against any group of words.
+* **Groups Driller** is a side utility that performs a groups analysis using the list, small and large vocabulary against any group of words.
 It is intended for investigating a word group's effective size, in other words how easily a word's group resolves to a single word.
-* Copy a word group from any **Verbose Report** (or a spreadsheet row) and paste it into the **Groupdrilling** entry field.
+* Copy a word group from any **Verbose Report** (or a spreadsheet row) and paste it into the **Groups Driller** entry field.
 Text that includes rank numbers copied from the Helper words list may also be pasted.
 Pasted text will be properly formatted into a list and analyzed when pressing the **Process** button.
 Pressing and releasing the **Return** keyboard key will instead clean and format the entry without starting the analyze process.
 * **Clear 'N Paste** clears the current list entries and pastes the current **Clipboard** to be the entry.
 The entry is then cleaned up.
 Whatever words you have copied last get pasted.
 The **Clipboard** will then be empty. **Clear 'N Paste** will not clear the current entry if the **Clipboard** happens to be empty.
-* With **Groupdrilling.py** running, one leaves the Helper's **Verbose Report** open using its **Find** feature to show a guess's groups.
-Copy and Paste a group to be further analyzed into the **Groupdrilling.py** entry field.
+* With **Groups Driller** running, one leaves the Helper's **Verbose Report** open using its **Find** feature to show a guess's groups.
+Copy and Paste a group to be further analyzed into the **Groups Driller** entry field.
 Then press the **Process** button.
-* **Groupdrilling.py** summarizes the results and also opens a **Verbose Report** identical to the type shown by the Helper.
-The workflow allows one to leave the Helper's verbose groups window open to navigate to different guess word results that can be then investigated further by pastes into the **Groupdrilling.py**.
+* **Groups Driller** summarizes the results and also opens a **Verbose Report** identical to the type shown by the Helper.
+The workflow allows one to leave the Helper's verbose groups window open to navigate to different guess word results that can be then investigated further by pastes into the **Group Driller**.

 !['Group Drilling Result Window Image'](InfoImages/PYWTGroupDrillingResult.png)

-* The **Groupdrilling.py** verbose report window is not being shown in this **README**.
+* The **Group Driller** verbose report window is not being shown in this **README**.
 It is identical in function and appearance to the **Helper's** verbose report window.
-* The convenience script **start-groupdrilling.command** may be used to run **Groupdrilling.py**. **start-groupdrilling.command** will need to be made executable as described in **Installing the Wordle helper**.

 ### Wordle Play Strategies